pytroll/satpy/doc/source/config.rst

 * Unix/Linux: ``~/.config/satpy``
 * Windows: ``C:\\Users\\<username>\\AppData\\Local\\pytroll\\satpy``

+All YAML files found from the above paths will be merged into one configuration object (accessed via ``satpy.config``).
 The YAML contents should be a simple mapping of configuration key to its value.
 For example: